BOUGIE APOCALYPSE

 The younger woman nodded.
 “I can shoot.
 He was a mechanic.
 Kid’s smart — learns fast.”

-“Stay the night,” you finally said.
+“Stay the night,” I finally said.
 “We’ll see how it goes in the morning.
 But if anyone starts coughing… we handle it quick.
 No discussion.”

 The man swallowed hard and nodded.

-As you walked back to the 4Runner, your wife leaned in close, voice low.
+As I walked back to the 4Runner, Raych leaned in close, voice low.
 “You trust them?”

-“Not yet,” you answered.
+“Not yet,” I answered.
 “But I’m tired of only talking to Walkers and MREs.
-And now we have to keep one of us awake at all times just to stay safe.”
+Now we have to keep one of us awake at all times just to stay safe.”

-She smiled — that small, fierce smile.
+She gave me that small, fierce smile.
 “Good.
 Because if they turn out to be trouble, I’m not wasting good ham and beans on them.”

 The Cough was loose.